goodtiding5/docker-nitter/README.md

 Nitter is still under active development.
 Docker images for nitter will be updated constantly.

-To utilize the latest image, run the following commands:
+To apply the latest image, just run the following commands:

 ```
 $ docker-compose down